inference-asia/visionext/README.md

 <p align="center"><img src="logo.png" alt="VisioNext" width="520"></p>

 <p align="center">A camera-agnostic vision AI engine by <b>Inference Tech Sdn.
-Bhd.</b><br>Point it at any RTSP/RTMP camera or video file and receive detections as they happen.</p>
+Bhd.</b><br>Connect any RTSP/RTMP camera or video file and receive detections as they happen.</p>

 ## About This Release

-This is a basic demonstration release.
-Its purpose is to show the integration pathway: how VisioNext is deployed next to your cameras, how your application connects to it, and what it receives back.
-The two capabilities included, object detection and face recognition, are examples chosen to exercise that pathway end to end.
-They are not the extent of what VisioNext does.
-Further capabilities are delivered the same way, as additional containers speaking the same SDK, so an integration built against this release carries over unchanged.
+This is a **demonstration release**.
+It exists to show the **integration pathway**: how VisioNext runs next to your cameras, how your application connects to it, and what it gets back.

-Only these demonstration images are public.
-In production, every VisioNext image is private, pulled with credentials we issue to you, and covered by a commercial licensing agreement.
+It ships with two capabilities, object detection and face recognition. **They are examples, not the product.** VisioNext delivers every capability the same way, as a container that speaks the same SDK, so **whatever you build against this release keeps working** as more capabilities are added.

 ## How It Works

-Each capability is a GPU container, published on Docker Hub under the `inferencetech` account.
-You run the containers with Docker Compose next to your cameras and talk to them with one Python SDK: add video sources, receive one record per sampled frame with the detections and the frame as JPEG.
-Nothing is written to disk.
-Your application decides what to keep.
+Every capability runs as a GPU container, published on Docker Hub under the `inferencetech` account.
+You start the containers with Docker Compose on a machine that can reach your cameras, then drive them from your application with the Python SDK: add a video source, and for every sampled frame you receive the detections together with the frame as a JPEG. **Nothing is written to disk.** Your application decides what to keep.

-This release ships two containers:
+This release includes:

 | Image | What it does | Events |
 | --- | --- | --- |
 | `inferencetech/visionext-objects` | Detects people and animals (bird, cat, dog, horse, sheep, cow, elephant, bear, zebra, giraffe) | `object.detected` |
 | `inferencetech/visionext-faces` | Detects faces and optionally matches them against a photo gallery you supply | `face.detected`, `face.recognized` |

+These demonstration images are public. **Production images are private**, pulled with credentials we issue, and covered by a **commercial licensing agreement**.

 **Contents:** [About This Release](#about-this-release) · [How It Works](#how-it-works) · [Requirements](#requirements) · [Quick Start](#quick-start) · [Sources](#sources) · [SDK](#sdk) ([Errors](#errors), [`connect()` Options](#connect-options), [`Record`](#record), [`Event`](#event), [`Source`](#source)) · [Face Gallery](#face-gallery) · [Troubleshooting](#troubleshooting)